parler-haut-interagir-librement/enums/README.md

 #### Included Meta Properties

+The package ships with three ready-to-use meta properties:

 ##### Description

+This attribute is a Single Value

 ##### Group

+This attribute is Repeatable

 ##### Label

+This attribute is a Single Value

 #### Recommendation: use annotations and traits

-If you'd like to add better IDE support for the metadata getter methods, you can use `@method` annotations:
+For better IDE support, add `@method` annotations:

 ```php
 /**